hhaassnnaaiinn/Loyva-Website/src/content/automotive/-index.md

 why:
   enable: true
   title: "Why choose Loyva?"
-  description: "Loyva is committed to empowering equipment leasing companies with state-of-the-art digital solutions that enhance efficiency, security, and compliance.
-Our eVault technology is purpose-built to meet the unique needs of the equipment finance industry, providing a robust platform for managing digital assets with confidence.
-Join the digital transformation in equipment leasing with Loyva and experience the future of asset management today."
+  description: "Loyva is transforming the automotive finance industry with advanced digital solutions that enhance efficiency, security, and compliance.
+Our eVault technology is designed specifically for auto lenders, dealers, and financial institutions, providing a secure and seamless platform for managing digital loan documents and contracts.
+Drive the future of automotive financing with Loyva and experience a smarter, more streamlined approach to digital asset management."

 services:
   enable: false